Tornado Charts in PowerPoint: Sensitivity Analysis Made Easy

 | What-if chart | Visualizes what-if scenario analysis |

-The defining characteristic is the tornado shape: variables are ordered from most to least impactful, with the widest bars at the top tapering down to narrow bars at the bottom.
-This creates an instant visual hierarchy—the factors that matter most are immediately obvious.
+The defining characteristic is the tornado shape: variables ordered from most to least impactful, with the widest bars at the top tapering down.
+This creates an instant visual hierarchy -- the factors that matter most are immediately obvious.

 When to Use Tornado Charts#